 The vitamins and supplements recommended in our Health Action section can fend off osteoarthritis.
 Because vitamin D deficiency causes cartilage loss, it should top your must-have list when seeking to prevent osteoarthritis.

 The amino acid metabolite S-Adenosylmethionine (SAMe) been used to successfully treat osteoarthritis, and evidence suggests it may aid in prevention since it stimulates the synthesis of the proteoglycans present in connective tissue.

 Do you remember your grandmother's hands?
 My grandmother lifted them high into the air when she played dramatic arpeggios on the grand piano I inherited from her but never played so well as she did.
-I inherited her arthritis, too, but am eager to tell my patients that luckily we have Fermented Cod Liver Oil.
-If I skip it for a few days, my hands tell me.
-Sometimes, though, Fermented Cod Liver Oil is not enough.
+I inherited her arthritis, too, but am eager to tell my patients that luckily we have ways of helping reduce the aches and pains.

 Despite her own arthritis, Carol is a devoted gardener and she refused to give it up.
 She reported evenings of severe